Vaccination race enlists grassroots aides to fight mistrust

 Chandler said later that the meeting “made me more aware.
 Now I’m looking at it as, well, I may as well get the shot because it will help the rest of the community to not get sick.’’

 Back at the Chicago laundromat, Simmons scored a win with Theopulis Polk, a 62-year-old demolition worker he approached on the sidewalk.
-The Black, grey-bearded man readily agreed to sign up.
+The gray-bearded Black man readily agreed to sign up.
 Inside, he retrieved a wad of dog-eared paper scraps from the pocket of his faded green coveralls, fumbling to find the one where his phone number was scrawled.